katahiromz/vista2xp/README.txt

 - If any Vista+ ole32 functions, importing of ole32.dll will be altered to v2xol.dll.
 - If any Vista+ shell32 functions, importing of shell32.dll will be altered to v2xsh32.dll.
 - If any Vista+ msvcrt functions, importing of msvcrt.dll will be altered to v2xcrt.dll.
+- If any Vista+ advapi32 functions, importing of advapi32.dll will be altered to v2xadv32.dll.

 You can check the IAT by dumpbin /imports of Visual Studio Command Prompt.